-There are countless tips for job seekers who are looking to create a professional resume, but sometimes what is left off the resume is almost as important as what is included.
+There are countless tips for job seekers who are looking to create a resume, but sometimes what not to include in a resume is just as important as what you include.

 I saw hundreds of resumes when hiring writers earlier in my career.
 There are a few that still stand out in my memory—for the wrong reasons.

 Multiple people submitted resumes including e-mail addresses that sounded unprofessional.
 One applicant went into detail about their hobby of selling items on eBay.
 Another had a few sentences explaining why New Jersey was their favorite state to visit.
 (Check out this list of some of the worst resume mistakes ever, compiled by Salary.com.)

 Standing out from the pack is important when applying for jobs, but a cover letter is the place to let your personality shine through.
 A resume should be a concise document that provides an overview of your experience, accomplishments, and skills.
 Here are a few suggestions for what to leave off when creating a resume.

 Typos and errors

 This one is obvious, of course, but it is one of the most important mistakes to avoid.
 Having any errors on your resume is often the fastest way to getting rejected.
 Simply using spell check is not enough; I recently read something by a business who referred to themselves a “though leader” rather than a “thought leader.”
 Spell check is a useful tool, but you can’t rely on it alone.
 One editing tip is to print your resume and then read it out loud.
 Changing things up in this way gives you a fresh perspective on it and makes it easier to identify mistakes.
 Having someone else look it over is also a good idea.
 In addition to trying to catch typos, make sure that your resume’s format is consistent, that all dates are correct, and that your contact info is current.